 They can tell whether the text was accepted or rejected.

-A common rejection error we see is Carrier Unavailable.
+A common rejection error we see is Carrier Unavailable and/or Carrier Undeliverable.

 Shortcodes are short format phone numbers used by services like Omnilert to send mass texts.

 Omnilert sends SMS from the shortcode 79516.

 Ask the owner of the device to text the word TEST to 79516.
 They will likely receive a response from their carrier indicating that the message was blocked. (e.g. "Service Access Denied", "Short Code Blocked or Expired", "Rejected", etc.)

 That error message should be helpful to their carrier's support to help them unblock texts.
 Some are rather cryptic.